Mondrian Hotel London

 Some of the sensible stuff I loved was;

-The hotel offers free wifi throughout and that coffee lovers essential Nespresso machine is included in the minibar.
+The hotel offers free wifi throughout and coffee lovers essential Nespresso machine is included in the minibar.
 AND plug sockets at each side of the bed!!!

 The Rest of the Hotel

-The hotel offers two bar options, the ground floor Dandelyan bar managed by Ryan Chetiyawardana of Hoxtons White Lyan Bar – cocktails are built around four key elements; vegetable, minerals, cereals and florals and the bar was jumping on the night I stayed.
+The hotel offers two bar options, the ground floor Dandelyan bar managed by Ryan Chetiyawardana of Hoxtons White Lyan Bar – cocktails are built around four key elements; vegetables, minerals, cereals and florals and the bar was jumping on the night I stayed.

 Dandelyan 2